pglemos/GOLFFOX/docs/guides/IMPLEMENTATION_SUMMARY.md

 4. Check audit log shows `forced: true`

 #### **Scenario 3: Operator Scope**
-1. Login as `operator@golffox.com`
+1. Login as `operador@golffox.com`
-2. Verify: Only trips from operator's company are visible
+2. Verify: Only trips from operador's company are visible
 3. Try to view driver from another company → Should fail (RLS)

 #### **Scenario 4: Real-time Updates**